 Please note that during quieter weeks, residential duties will be allocated to all staff members in accordance with their weekly hours.

-Requests for longer absences throughout the course of the summer are not normally permitted though exceptions can be made with plenty advanced warning.
+Requests for longer than your one day off per week throughout the course of the summer are not normally permitted though exceptions can be made with plenty advanced warning.

 What is the single and double shift system (aka “zigzag”)?

 In a single shift centre, teachers teach 15 hours per week spread over 5 days and are involved in leading activities, excursions or performing residential duties for the remaining time of the week.

 In a double shift centre, teachers will teach 30 hours per week spread over 5 days and support with excursions, activities and residential duties for the remaining time of the week.